 Contributed by Prithviraj Bose

 Here’s a blog on the stuff that you need to know about Spark accumulators.
+With Apache Spark Certification being a key skill that most IT recruiters hunt for, its growth and demand in the industry has been exponential since its inception.

 What are accumulators?